Now this is not the end. It is not even the beginning of the end. It’s…er…?

 The London Docklands Development Corporation (LDDC) was created in 1981 by the Thatcher government, supposedly as a body to create new industry and job opportunities for Londoners living in former dockland areas along the Thames.
 (By the way, the word ‘docklands’ was coined by the LDDC.
 Before their time, it was known simply as ‘dockland’.)
 The LDDC was given extraordinary powers to cut through (=ignore) local council planning regulations, and to make compulsory purchases from the private and public sectors.
 And they were well funded: in the 17 years of their existence, the LDDC had a total budget of £20 billion at its disposal.

 The LDDC’s first efforts on the Island involved some low-scale industrial units in the so-called ‘Enterprise Zone’, and the tearing down of virtually all old warehouses and factories – especially along the river – to make them ready for private housing investment.
 This bred understandable resentment on the Island, as well-to-do incomers took over the riverside, turning their backs on those still unemployed and living in the in the poorly maintained council estates.
 There was little sense that the LDDC was doing anything for Islanders.
-One piece of graffiti on Knighthead Point summed it up nicely, with a dig at the LDDC at the same time:And I couldn’t resist this one, even though I still haven’t figured out where it was:
+One piece of graffiti on Knighthead Point summed it up nicely, with a dig at the LDDC at the same time:And I couldn’t resist this one, even though it’s not quite on the Island (it was taken in Emmett Street, close to its Westferry Road end):

 The Barkantine Estate has been refurbished in previous years, including the addition of peculiar-looking sloping roofs on top of the tower blocks, and there is now a new health centre and chemists, and some new shops and restaurants.
 Much of this was carried out with LDDC funding.